sowmyab24/SQL-Powerbi-Project/README.md

 -> 🍩 Donut Chart: Created a Donut chart that shows the distribution of sales across different pizza categories.
          This chart will provide insights into the popularity of various pizza categories and their contribution to overall sales.

--> 🍩 Donut Chart:Generate a pie chart that represents the percentage of sales attributed to different pizza sizes.
+-> 🍩 Donut Chart:Generate a Donut chart that represents the percentage of sales attributed to different pizza sizes.
            This chart will help us understand customer preferences for pizza sizes and their impact on sales.

 -> 📉 Funnel Chart: Display the total pizzas sold by pizza category.